lalukdm/flita_3dz/README.md

 ## Project Description

 This is a C project that includes multiple files and dependencies.
 This project implements the input, storage and output of graphs in various formats.
+Also it is check the graph connection.

 ## Dependencies